Viewing PDFs in MAUI for C# .NET

 }

-In this section, we will learn how to create a PDF Viewer page, integrate IronPDF Viewer, and create a tab for it in a MAUI application.
-We will demonstrate how to do this with both a XAML and C# ContentPage
+This section covers how to create a PDF Viewer page, integrate IronPDF Viewer, and create a tab for it in a MAUI application.
+We demonstrate this with both a XAML and C# ContentPage.
+Choose the approach that best fits your development style and project requirements.

 Add a new page to your project by right-clicking on your project, then navigate to